Moving to Idaho

 I never expected to be so humbled and come to see the healing that is required, so I am focused on trying to repair my mind and soul as much as I can.
 It's been a profound few months going through the physical and mental work of moving on.

-Its a bit like the cables in my roof.
-I have all these up there, I've used them, I've gathered data via them, but how many are needed for life-support?
+It's a bit like the cables in my roof.
+I have all these up there, I've used them, I've gathered data via them, but how many are needed for life support?
 Three.

 I am going through the mental process of ripping out all the stuff that I have been using for data that is not really core to who I am...
 Anyway, as I hinted, there is more to this move than photos or words can show and say.